justinorringer/insights-storage-broker/README.md

 # Insights Storage Broker

-The Insights Storage Broker microservice is responsible for moving uploaded packages from the staging to rejected storage bucket in the event the file fails validation.
+The Insights Storage Broker microservice is responsible for moving uploaded data from the ingress staging bucket to another bucket.
+This enables workflows ranging from a simple ingress to egress, to storing payloads in a quarantine bucket for later inspection.

 It will also advertise successful payloads to the platform via the `platform.upload.available` topic.
 It reads from the `platform.upload.validation` topic by default.

 ## How it Works